Party City invests $4 million in Punchbowl, which now powers its digital invites platform

 The company, which now sees tens of millions of customers per year, had bet on the demise of paper cards for things like party invitations and greeting cards.
 It translated the paper card format to digital – including with virtual envelopes that opened to reveal your card, and even an option for including digital gift cards inside its online cards.

 Douglas admits Punchbowl’s growth has been a slow climb.
 “We’re not a rocket ship,” he says.
-“We’ve really slow and steady,” he notes, adding that “we’ve been profitable for several years now.”
+“We’ve been really slow and steady,” he notes, adding that “we’ve been profitable for several years now.”

-In other words, Punchbowl wasn’t in need of investment, but rather choose to work with Party City as more of a strategic business decision.
+In other words, Punchbowl wasn’t in need of investment, but rather chose to work with Party City as more of a strategic business decision.

-“These guys are smart, they get it, and they really respect our expertise in [the area of digital cards.],” Douglas noted, as to why he decided to work with Party City, despite the longer path to launch due to it being a publicly-traded company.
+“These guys are smart, they get it, and they really respect our expertise in [the area of digital cards.],” Douglas noted, as to why he decided to work with Party City, despite the longer path to launch due to it being a publicly traded company.
 (The two companies had first started talking a couple of years ago, he said.)

 The Party City deal focuses only on Punchbowl’s online invitations business for now, but may expand to other cards in the future.
 The ability to add Punchbowl cards to your order for just a few dollars is marketed on the website, and will be promoted in retail stores, too, at a later point.